tpope/vim-rails/README.markdown

 > I opened a new tab.
 Why does only the `:Rails` command exist?

 This plugin cares about the current file, not the current working directory.
 Edit a file from a Rails application.
-You can use the `:RT` family of commands to open a new tab and edit a file at the same time.
+You can use `:AT` and the `:T` family of commands to open a new tab and edit a file at the same time.

 > Can I use rails.vim to edit Rails engines?